PespeniLab/spoa_static_vs_variable/README.md

-# S. purpuratus variable and static pH experiment
+# Unique genomic and phenotypic responses to extreme and variable pH conditions in purple urchin larvae

 This repository contains scripts for analyses of a static and variable pH single generation selection experiment in S. purpuratus.
+This is published in Integrative and Comparative Biology.
+Link to paper [here](https://doi.org/10.1093/icb/icaa072).

+If you use these resources, please cite the following publication:

+Garrett, A.D., Brennan, R.S., Steinhart, A.L., Pelletier, A.M. and Pespeni, M.H., 2020.
+Unique genomic and phenotypic responses to extreme and variable pH conditions in purple urchin larvae.
+Integrative and Comparative Biology.

+We are happy to discuss any issues and/or answer questions about the scripts.

 ## Data availability

+All data for these analyses are available for public use.
+Please contact us with any questions.

+Raw sequence data: ???
+pH: `data/pH_Data.csv`
+Morphology: `data/Body_length_Data.csv`
+Survival: `data/Survival_Data.csv`
+Summary table of results: ???

 ## Scripts